Commodity market: Diamonds

 As of 2012, diamond was not traded as a commodity.
 Institutional investors were repelled by campaign against "blood diamonds", the monopoly structure of the diamond market and the lack of uniform standards for diamond pricing.
 In 2012 the SEC reviewed a proposal to create the "first diamond-backed exchange-traded fund" that would trade online in units of one-carat diamonds with a storage vault and delivery point in Antwerp, home of the Antwerp Diamond Bourse.
 The exchange fund was backed by a company based in New York City called IndexIQ.
 IndexIQ had already introduced 14 exchange-traded funds since 2008.

 According to Citigroup analysts, the annual production of polished diamonds is about $18 billion.
 Like gold, diamonds are easily authenticated and durable.
 Diamond prices have been more stable than the metals, as the global diamond monopoly De Beers once held almost 90% (by 2013 reduced to 40%) of the new diamond market.

 Other commodity markets

 Rubber trades on the Singapore Commodity Exchange in units of 1 kg priced in U.S. cents.
 Palm oil is traded on the Malaysian Ringgit (RM), Bursa Malaysia in units of 1 kg priced in U.S. cents.
 Wool is traded on the AUD in units of 1 kg.
 Polypropylene and Linear Low Density Polyethylene (LL) did trade on the London Metal Exchange in units of 1,000 kg priced in USD but was dropped in 2011.

+Impact on inflation

+Fossil fuels and other commodities have been major drivers of inflationary periods, including the 2021-2022 inflation spike exacerbated by the Russian Invasion of Ukraine.
+Gernot Wagner argues that commodites are undesirable energy sources because of inflationary periods that come with commodity prices.

+In 2025, primary commodity prices fell 2.6% from March to August, with gains in precious metals offset by declines in energy and agriculture, contributing to stalled inflation near 3% in major economies.